-I/We, 0 being a member / members of MAGNA PRIMA BERHAD hereby appoint of or failing him/her, CHAIRMAN OF THE MEETING as my/our proxy to vote for me/us on Annual General Meeting ("AGM") of Magna Prima Berhad will be held at Ideal Convention, Jalan Pahat L 15/L, Seksyen 15, 40200 Shah Alam, Selangor Darul Ehsan on Thursday any adjournment thereof. on Centre - ID0 CC Shah Alam, Leve Agenda Resolution For Against To re-elect YBhg Tan Sri Datuk Adzmi bin Abdul Wahab who shall retire in accordance with Article 100 of the Company's Articles of Association.
-1 To re-elect En.
-Sazali bin Saad who shall retire in accordance with Article 100 of the Company's Articles of Association.
-2 To re-elect YBhg Dato' Darawati Hussain who shall retire in accordance with Article 105 of the Company's Articles of Association.
-3 To approve the payment of Directors' fees up to RM442,000 in respect of the period from 21 June 2019 until the conclusion of the next Annual General Meeting of the Company.
-4 To approve the payment of meeting attendance allowances of RM500 per meeting to the Non-Executive Directors and leave passage allowance of RM12,000 per annum to the Chairman for the period from 21 June 2019 until the conclusion of the next Annual General Meeting of the Company.
-5 To re-appoint Messrs Morison Anuarul Azizan Chew (AF 001977) as Auditors of the Company for the financial year ending 31 December 2019 and to authorise the Board of Directors to fix their remuneration.
-6 AS SPECIAL BUSINESS: Proposed Adoption of a New Constitution of the Company.
-7 Retention of YBhg Tan Sri Datuk Adzmi bin Abdul Wahab as Independent Non-Executive Director.
-8 Retention of En Sazali bin Saad as Independent Non-Executive Director 9 Authority to Allot and Issue Shares in General pursuant to Sections 75 and 76 of the Companies Act, 2016 10 Proposed Renewal of Share Buy-Back.
-11 Please indicate with an "X" in the space provided, how you wish your vote to be cast.
-If you do not do her discretion. so, the proxy ma ay vote or abstain at his NO. OF S HARES H ELD L
+being a member / members of MAGNA PRIMA BERHAD hereby appoint of or failing him/her, CHAIRMAN OF THE MEETING as my/our proxy to vote for me/us on my/our behalf at the Twenty Fifth Annual General Meeting ("AGM") of Magna Prima Berhad will be held at Ideal Convention Centre - IDCC Shah Alam, Level 7, Jalan Pahat L 15/L, Seksyen 15, 40200 Shah Alam, Selangor Darul Ehsan on Thursday, 13 August 2020 at 10.00 a.m. and at any adjournment thereof.

+Agenda Resolution For Against To re-elect Mr Ho Wen Yan who shall retire in accordance with Article 104 of the Company's Constitution.
+1 To re-elect Mr. Low Yew Shen who shall retire in accordance with Article 104 of the Company's Constitution.
+2 To approve the payment of Directors' fees up to RM200,000 in respect of the period from 14 August 2020 until the conclusion of the next Annual General Meeting of the Company.
+3 To approve the payment of a meeting attendance allowance of RM500 per meeting to the Non- Executive Directors and leave passage allowance of RM12,000 per annum to the Chairman for the period from 14 August 2020 until the conclusion of the next Annual General Meeting of the Company.
+4 To re-appoint Messrs Morison Anuarul Azizan Chew (AF 001977) as Auditors of the Company for the financial year ending 31 December 2020 and to authorise the Board of Directors to fix their remuneration.
+5 AS SPECIAL BUSINESS: Retention of YBhg Tan Sri Datuk Adzmi bin Abdul Wahab as Independent Non-Executive Director.
+6 Retention of En Sazali bin Saad as Independent Non-Executive Director.
+7 Authority to allot and issue shares in General pursuant to Sections 75 and 76 of the Companies Act, 2016 8 Proposed Renewal of Share Buy-Back 9

+Please indicate with an "X" in the space provided, how you wish your vote to be cast.
+If you do not do so, the proxy may vote or abstain at his/her discretion.